Parks | People counting in parks

 Pole-mounted SensMax TAC-B radar sensor installation in a park with optional solar power

-Installing a TAC-B radar sensor on a pole in a public park with optional solar power
+Installing a TAC-B radar sensor on a pole in a public park with optional solar power.

 Real-World Applications